Blog: Pleasant Weather Ahead of Fall Changes

 It’s only fitting that the first day of autumn will feature an approaching autumnal cold front.
-It’s also ironic that the first day of autumn (Fall Equinox on September 22nd) has nothing to do with the weather and everything to do with the Earth’s position in it’s orbit around the sun, but that’s besides the point, so let’s stick to weather.
+It’s also ironic that the first day of autumn (Fall Equinox on September 22) has nothing to do with the weather and everything to do with the Earth’s position in its orbit around the sun, but that’s besides the point, so let’s stick to weather.

 Until this cold front arrives, pleasant September weather will prevail across Hampton Roads.
 Today look for passing clouds with temperatures in the low 80s.
 It should feel a bit muggy, too, especially in the sun.
 A stray shower or two is possible later on but rain chances will remain low until this front arrives.